NVIDIA-Omniverse-blueprints/3d-conditioning/README.md

 *Optional*

-In this NIM Agent Blueprint, content creators have flexibility in their layout.
+In this NVIDIA Omniverse Blueprint, content creators have flexibility in their layout.
 While traditional methods like using a content browser to drag and drop assets or moving assets with a manipulator are still available, the layout workflow can be enhanced using two NIM microservices.

 * **USD Search**: Expedites finding assets already in your asset library.
 * **USD Code**: Helps you learn about USD, provides sample code, and allows layout modifications using natural language commands.